JasonThomasData/RESTful_api/README.md

 To allow anyone to use this API, their details must be stored in a table called ```user_details```.

 You'll need to enter that person's details and their unique id, or api_key.
-Open Python in ther terminal and run:

-    import API.database_manager as db
-    db.create_tables() #This will create tables if they don't exist already, meaning the app hasn't run yet. db.insert_user_details('12Jas97l59N603Kj3460a52', 'Amy', 'amy@gmail.com')

-You should see this echo:

-    Entered user details

-That function is not used in the API and no request the user enters will allow access to it.
+Now we want to add some user details to our app.
+Go to ```psql```, or ```heroku pg:psql``` in Heroku.

+This is how we enter a user's details:

+    INSERT INTO user_details(api_key, user_name, user_email) VALUES ('12Jas97l59N603Kj3460a52', 'Amy', 'amy@gmail.com');

+If you were already running the app on Heroku, you'll need to restart that.
+I built my app from the git repo again, which restarted it, and it worked.

 Now, this user can add and retrieve data from the ```data_store``` table with her ```api_key```.